Fishing Alabama’s Lakes for Big, Early Spring Pre Spawn Bass!

 Even just a few degrees rise in the water temperature found throughout the shallows, (coupled with an available food source), will force these bass to use up a lot of otherwise conserved energy, when chasing down the day’s next meal.

 * This sudden burst of energy requires these bass to eat more often.
 Much more often than when water temperatures are colder and they need less food, thus expanding less energy.

-This sudden early spring feeding session could continue on into sundown on any of these warm, sunny days.
+This sudden late winter / early spring feeding session could continue on into sundown on any of these warm, sunny days.
 But keep in mind this frantic feeding action in the shallows could suddenly be halted with a quick drop in the mercury, as another cold winter night approaches.

 This type of warming trend creates constantly warming water, not only in the shallows of the lake, but after as much as a week or more of warm days and nights, the water temperature will begin to warm in the lake’s deeper sections as well.
 This can be found to be taking place lake wide!

-Pick your days accordingly and you will greatly improve your chances (all during this spring spawning season), in your quest for finding and fooling that,” Big Bass of a Lifetime” into biting.
-A day you will always remember!
+Pick your days accordingly and you will greatly improve your chances during this spring spawning season in your quest for finding (and fooling) that,” Big Bass of a Lifetime” into biting!
+A day you will always remember.

-“Over 40 Years Guiding for Largemouth Bass, Smallmouth Bass, Spotted Bass and Some Huge, Striped Bass in all Seasons, on All of Alabama’s Lakes”
+“Over 40 Years Guiding for Bass and Stripers on all of Alabama’s Lakes”